GraceWXT/scheduler/README.md

 # Interview Scheduler

 ## Project Description
-A React application that allows users to book and cancel interviews.
+A React application that allows users to create, edit and delete interview appointments.
 The project takes up W07D1 to W08D3 in the Lighthouse Labs web development bootcamp.

 ## Final Product